Alphabet Local – Your Mobile Ads Leader!

 Finding a geographical place

-Once you understand that this sexagesimal or base 60, is a numeral system with sixty as its base, you’re will be able to find the location on any place on earth once you know the longitude and the latitude of the geographical place.
+Once you understand that this sexagesimal or base 60 is a numeral system with sixty as its base, you’ll be able to find the location of any place on earth once you know the longitude and the latitude of the geographical place.

 Online – Mobile – Security – Tech